ViniMTrevisan/ViniMTrevisan/README.md

 # Hi, I'm Vinicius Trevisan!
 ### Fullstack Developer @ WOW | Software Engineering Student @ PUC-PR
-**Building, deploying, and scaling resilient systems with a focus on Developer Experience.**
+**Building, deploying, and scaling resilient systems with a focus on Experience.**

 I'm a software developer passionate about **Backend Development**, **DevOps**, **Clean Architecture**, and creating tools that help other developers move faster and smarter.
 Currently, I'm documenting my journey of building Kybernus in public.